General information

 Witness lists tell the other side who is testifying and exhibit lists tell the other side what exhibits will be used in court.

 If your case is subject to the Case Scheduling Order in Superior Court Local Rule LCR 40, you will be required to provide a list of witnesses and exhibits.
-You will also be required to provide documents you will use as exhibits to the other party.
+You will also be required to provide the documents you will use as exhibits to the other party.

 Admitting exhibits under ER 904